 How other perceive you: attractive, intelligent, and professional.

 While studies have shown that blondes are considered more approachable, those with brown hair tend to be rated higher for attractiveness.
-Brunettes are also assumed to be more intelligent and capable, and in one study, were even favoured to get hired for a position over other hair colours.
+Brunettes are also assumed to be more intelligent and capable.
 On the flip side, they're also seen as more arrogant—so maybe that lower approachability score is a matter of intimidation.

 How others perceive you: confident, successful, temperamental.